-Curium Palace Hotel — This colonial-style luxury hotel is located within easy walking distance from the beach.
-There are numerous plush and comfortable rooms available, a great breakfast included, and there is also a swimming pool and restaurant on site.
-Click here to check their availability
+Alasia Boutique Hotel — This luxury hotel is located within easy walking distance from the beach.
+There are numerous plush and comfortable rooms available, a great breakfast available, and there is also a swimming pool and restaurant on site.

 Not quite what you’re looking for?
 Click here to find other hotels in Limassol

-So should you plan to stay in Larnaca or Paphos or Limassol when you visit Cyprus?
+So should you plan to stay in Larnaca, Paphos or Limassol when you visit Cyprus?
 The answer really depends on your travel style and individual preferences.

 Larnaca is a good option for travellers looking to stay in one location, who are visiting Cyprus for a beach holiday and a beach holiday only.
 It’s a charming city, however, it is lacking in sites and it is far more suited for days spent lounging on the beach rather than exploring.